-Captain Vince Acrebo was a tugboat skipper at the Bdakra Shipyard, a minor outlying facility mostly used for storage and ship-wrecking.
-A civilian, Acrebo worked for the Foundation during the late Fifth Age.
+Captain Vince Acrebo was a tugboat skipper at the Bdakra Shipyard, a minor outlying station for storage and ship-wrecking.
+A civilian, Acrebo worked for the Foundation during the late Fifth Age (A.Y.
+5725).
 He is most famous for masterminding the most valuable heist in history, and secondarily famous for getting just four years of rehabilitation for his crimes.

 Acrebo stole seventeen capital-class warships from the Foundation's Ghost Fleet.
-While various efforts have been made to place an exact price tag on the warships, the Foundation's official statement is that the number is incalcuable.
-The warships were considered to still be well within their prime at the time of the theft, and while in long-term mothball storage, it was thought that they would definitely return to service.
+While various efforts have been made to place an exact price tag on the warships, the Foundation's official statement is that the number is incalculable.
+The warships were considered within their prime at the time of the theft, and while in long-term mothball storage, it was thought that they would definitely return to service.

 In total, Acrebo absconded with six battle ships, four carriers, two battle cruisers, and four dreadnoughts.
-A sizeable attack force, if re-fitted and restored to full operational readyness.
-In addition, sources close to the Foundation have confirmed that the deralict ships were in a state of "soft" mothballing, and had not been full stripped of all fittings and accouterments.
-An undisclosed cache of munitions, specifically torpedo and missiles in the N1 and N1.5 designations are known to be on board.
-In addition, it is likely the heavy weapons, though partially dismantled, could be made operational with relatively little effort.
+A sizeable attack force, if re-fitted and restored to full operational readiness.
+In addition, sources close to the Foundation have confirmed that the derelicts were in a state of "soft" mothballing, and had not been stripped of all fittings and accoutrements.
+An undisclosed cache of torpedoes and missiles in the N1 and N1.5 designations are known to be on board.
+It is likely the heavy weapons, though partially dismantled, could be made operational with relatively little effort.

 What makes Acrebo's crime especially curious, however, is his method: he apparently had no plans to retrieve and sell the ships himself.
 Rather, he used his tug to take the ships under tow, getting them on to a course to take them outside of the solar system - then abandoned the ships to proceed on their own.